eglinker/aggregatedAverageHumanActivity/CodeBook.md

 * Make labels from table more appropriate for the final tidy dataset by using string substitutions and by removing “untidy characters” such as), -, (, _, and coma.

-* The averages are aggregated for each activity and subject.
+* * The aggregated averages of the extracted variables are calculated for each activity and subject.

 ## **Variables and Values**
-The variables in the tidy set prefixed with the string “AggAvg” are all aggregate averages of all selected variables for each subject and each activity.
+The variables in the tidy set prefixed with the string “AggAvg” are all aggregate averages of all extracted variables for each subject and each activity.

 ### [1]		subject